pankajbisht/openDB/README.md

 ```
 - set(key, value) :-  stores data in local or session storage with a key and value

-- get(key) :- retrieve data from local or session storage by key.
+- get(key, defaultValue) :- retrieve data from local or session storage by key.

 - has(key) :- check whether a specified key exists in local or session storage